slavpisarov/Must-Watch/README.md

 ## Demo

-You can see the live demo of Must Watch at https://must-watch-react.web.app, deployed with Firebase.
+You can see the live demo of Must Watch at https://must-watch-react.web.app.
+Both client and server are deployed with Firebase.

 ## Local Instalation